bpelunit/bpelunit/README.markdown

 Building with Eclipse PDE
 -------------------------

 If you want, you can also work on the BPELUnit code straight from the Eclipse Plug-in Development Environment.
 To do so, you will still need Maven to bootstrap the environment.
-Just run this from this directory:

-    mvn install -DskipTests=true

-That will ensure that the dependencies will be available in the ``target/dependency`` directory in each core project, and that the required code and ``MANIFEST.MF`` files are automatically generated.
+Just run ``./prepare-eclipse-projects.sh``from this directory.
+It will ensure that the dependencies will be available in the ``target/dependency`` directory in each core project, and that the required code and ``MANIFEST.MF`` files are automatically generated.

 You should now import the projects into your Eclipse workspace.
 You may need to define the M2_REPO variable in the "Java Build Path" section of one of the projects if you have not done so yet.
 It needs to point to your local Maven repository: on most UNIX-based systems, it should be ``$HOME/.m2/repository``.
 Please consult the Maven documentation for more details.